from a handpicked tutor in LIVE 1-to-1 classes

 Parts of a Triangle

 A triangle consists of various parts.
-It has 3 angles, 3 sides, 3 vertices.
+It has 3 angles, 3 sides, and 3 vertices.
 Observe the triangle PQR given below which shows the sides, the vertices and the interior angles of a triangle.

 - The three angles are, ∠PQR, ∠QRP, and ∠RPQ.